Genez-io/genezio/README.md

 # Commands Summary

-The genezio CLI tool supports the commands shown in the following tablke:
+The genezio CLI tool supports the commands shown in the following table:

 | Command | Description |
 | ------- | ----------- |